 How it works:

-Once such an AutoMergeWorkingItem is created, the DocumentsCorePack service will generate the document and deliver it back as an attachment to this record.
-It becomes clear that in order to generate a document within Flow the only thing that needs to be done is to “Create an AutoMergeWorking Item Record”.
+Once such an AutoMergeWorkingItem is created, the DCP service will generate the document and deliver it back as an attachment to this record.
+Essentially, to generate a document within Flow, you must Create an AutoMergeWorkingItem Record.

 Step-by-Step: Create an AutoMergeWorkingItem in Power Automate (Microsoft Flow)

-Now that we know what is needed: Let’s take a look at how such a document generation request must look like.
+Now that we know what is needed: Let’s take a look at what such a document generation request must look like.
 Our use case is to generate a quote document in PDF format upon activation of the quote.

 What’s important: We will need the context of this step as it defines the record our document needs to pull the data from.
-So we have the first required parameter: The record to use!
+So, we have the first required parameter: The record to use.

-2. Get Template to execute: Here we use the Common Data Service- ‘Get Record’ action to load our template.
-Since we always want to use the same quote-template we make it simple and “hardcode” our template.
+Get Template to execute: Here we use the Dataverse “Get a row by ID” action to load our template.
+Since we always want to use the same quote-template, we make it simple and “hardcode” our template.

-To summarize: This ‘Get Record’ step will provide us with the second parameter: The template to use!
-As we also know that our output format should be PDF we are all set to finally define our document generation request!
+To summarize: This Get a row by ID step will provide us with the second parameter: The template to use.
+As we know that our output format should be PDF, we are all set to finally define our document generation request.

-We create a record of the Entity “MSCRM-ADDONS.COM AutoMergeWorkingItem” and choose the Action to be “Create Document”.
-We can also give it a name that is quite handy to maybe later identify and review the documents generated via this Flow.
-Now we need to set our parameters:
+We create a record of the entity MSCRM-ADDONS.COM AutoMergeWorkingItem and choose the action to be Create Document.
+We can also give it a name to later identify and review the documents generated via this Flow.
+Now we need to set our parameters.

 a.
-Record to pull data from (PrimaryRecordUrl):
+Record to pull data from (PrimaryRecordUrl).

 b.
-Template to Execute (TemplateToExecute):
+Template to Execute (TemplateToExecute).

-Here we reference the Unique Identifier parameter of our “Get Record” step where we did load the template above.
+Here we reference the Unique Identifier parameter of our Get a row by ID step, where we loaded the template above.
 This needs to be specified with the schema name of the template entity ptm_mscrmaddons_dcptemplateses(DocumentsCorePack Template).

 c.
-FileType (SaveAs Value): This is a simple one – we simply select “PDF” from our picklist.
+FileType (SaveAs Value): This is a simple one – we simply select “PDF” from our pick list.